 There’s no such thing as a month without risk when it comes to traveling.
 Just about every region of the country is susceptible to dangerous travel conditions in some form or another, which is why Carol recommends having your RV prepared for the worst all year round.

 When planning your trips, you should always monitor the weather in advance for each step of your route.
-If a location you expect to visit is anticipating an usual cold snap, you’ll be glad you knew going in, likewise for a campground nestled against a flood-prone stream!
+If a location you expect to visit is anticipating an unusual cold snap, you’ll be glad you knew going in; and likewise for a campground nestled against a flood-prone stream!
 Carol also suggests you add those locations to your phone’s weather app(s) and opt into text alerts or notifications for potential severe weather.